rust-lang/book/second-edition/nostarch/chapter17.md

-We leave the `list` and `average` fields private so that there’s no way for external code to add or remove items to the `list` field directly, otherwise the `average` field might become out of sync.
+We leave the `list` and `average` fields private so that there’s no way for external code to add or remove items to the `list` field directly, otherwise the `average` field might become out of sync when the `list` changes.
 The `average` method returns the value in the `average` field, allowing external code to read the `average` but not modify it.

 Because we’ve encapsulated the implementation details of `AveragedCollection`, we can easily change aspects like the data structure in the future.
 For